 Note that parking is limited and there are only about 35 spots.
 If you don’t get a spot, you can go across the street and park on the street in front of the Sunset Grill.
 There is a walkway underneath the bridge, so you won’t have to cross the Overseas Highway.

 While driving the Seven Mile Bridge, look for a tree growing out of the area where pedestrians can’t go.
 It’s name is Fred the Tree and it has thrived without soil and in harsh sun and winds.
-Your Gypsy Guide app will point it out!
+Your Guide Along app will point it out!

 Bahia Honda State Park is a gorgeous place to swim, watch the sunset or get out onto the water.
 If you are short on time, it’s still worth going to walk around the beaches and the bridge and admire the views.
 To enter the park, it costs $8 per vehicle.

 The park is made up of beaches, a former train bridge, campsites and more.
 There is a very short portion of the bridge that you can walk up on and get a bit of an aerial view of your surroundings.
 If you walk on the bridge, you’ll be walking on what used to be the main road for both vehicles and trains to travel down the Keys.